VincentPauley/vinnies-cards/README.md

 [ ] - async/await setup
 [ ] - unit testing

+### Data

+[X] - card type table

+    ... individual card record will receive the abbreviation which can be then expanded upon through a DB lookup to match human-readable version

+[ ] - series type needed
+[ ] - single player can become typed instead.
+[ ] - need approved model on the FE to show a card needing update.

 ### Features

+[ ] - for card add - card type should be enabled only after brand & year [ ] - gui for creating brand/year type details

 [ ] - separate table for brands
 [ ] - player can be multi-position